above: detail from Clairvoyance (1936) by Rene Magritte

 If humanism is too warm and fuzzy a frame of reference, it also is possible to view these late works through the lens of surrealism.
 De Staebler's subdued way with color and his stark sense of form, though, are more in tune with Parisian surrealism than the comparative festivity of its colorful, Northern Californian heirs.
 If anything, De Staebler's formal background in religious studies contributed to his work's mirroring the surreal, anti-religious spirituality of the Beat poets.

 De Staebler made numerous references to the contingent, fragmentary nature of his objects.
 In the earlier works on view here, chance is communicated via the seemingly random lumping together of rough wads of clay.
-The later objects, however, are assembled from shards of other works, which the artist tossed into an area behind his studio, called the "boneyard".
+The later works, however, are assembled from discarded shards that the artist tossed into an area behind his studio, called the "boneyard".
 Assuming the role of archaeologist in a dig of his own making, De Staebler retrieved and recycled these found objects, much as Andre Breton and his colleagues sought out artifacts in the Marché aux Puces de St-Ouen in Paris.

 Finding value in the discarded and everyday is a hallmark of surrealism and one that imbues De Staebler's sculpture with its poetic essence.